Napoleon III: Social and economic policies

+The defining characteristics of political Bonapartism were flexibility and adaptability.
+Napoleon III once commented on the diversity of opinions in his cabinet, united under the banner of Bonapartism.
+Referring to the leading figures in the government of the Second Empire, he remarked: "The Empress is a Legitimist, Morny is an Orléanist, Prince Napoleon is a Republican, and I myself am a Socialist.
+There is only one Bonapartist, Persigny – and he is mad!"

 Social policy and reforms

 From the beginning of his reign, Napoleon III launched a series of social reforms aimed at improving the life of the working class.

 He began with small projects, such as opening up two clinics in Paris for sick and injured workers, a programme of legal assistance to those unable to afford it, as well as subsidies to companies that built low-cost housing for their workers.
 He outlawed the practice of employers taking possession of or making comments in the work document that every employee was required to carry; negative comments meant that workers were unable to get other jobs.
 In 1866, he encouraged the creation of a state insurance fund to help workers or peasants who became disabled and help their widows and families.

 To help the working class, Napoleon III offered a prize to anyone who could develop an inexpensive substitute for butter; the prize was won by the French chemist Hippolyte Mège-Mouriès, who in 1869 patented a product he named oleomargarine, later shortened simply to margarine.

 Napoleon III and his administration enacted significant censorship of the media, targeting political caricatures like those of Honoré Daumier.